 An iPod for the Teacher.

 When reading the paper, it doesn’t seem to be the atrocities carried out by governments, the outrageous antics of celebs or the lies of politicians that make my jaw fall open unattractively.
-It’s the rather unspectacular articles like
+It’s the rather unspectacular articles like this one that shock me to the core.

 It seems that expensive presents for the teacher are now necessary.